alessandropedone/laplacian-unit-square/README.md

 /// @brief Schwarz implementation: locally, the equation is solved using Eigen LDLT decomposition void solve_direct_mpi();
 ```
-We chose to avoid using template programming since it would more complicated putting several `if constexpr` instead of simply structuring in a different way the code in separate member functions.
+We chose to avoid using template programming, since it would be more complicated putting several `if constexpr` instead of simply structuring in a different way the code, using separate member functions.

 ### Salability test
 We performed a small scalability test with 1, 2 and 4 processors. \